 How To Start

-This guide will walk you through the process of installing, configuring, and utilizing the Obfuscator to strengthen your game's code.
-You will be able to make your code significantly more resistant to reverse engineering, replication, and unauthorized modification.
+This guide walks you through installing, configuring, and using the Obfuscator to strengthen your game's code.
+By the end, your code will be significantly more resistant to reverse engineering, replication, and unauthorized modification.

 Step 1 - Get & Install Obfuscator

-The very first step is to get either Obfuscator Free, Obfuscator Pro or Obfuscator Source from the Unity Asset Store.
-Then download it into your current project.
+The very first step is to grab either Obfuscator Free, Obfuscator Pro, or Obfuscator Source from the Unity Asset Store and download it into your project.

-The main difference between these 3 versions are that the Free version does not support MonoBehavior class and, in general, namespace obfuscation.
-The security functions are also not available.
-The Pro version contains all functions.
-While the source version additionally contains the source code of the obfuscator itself.
+The main difference between these three versions: the Free version does not support MonoBehaviour classes or namespace obfuscation in general, and the security functions are not available either.
+The Pro version contains all functions, while the Source version additionally includes the source code of the Obfuscator itself.

-The Obfuscator project structure 'Assets/OPS/Obfuscator' will look like the following.
+Once installed, the Obfuscator project structure under Assets/GUPS/Obfuscator will look like this.

 Figure 1 - The project structure of Obfuscator.

-You find the following directories and files in the root directory of Obfuscator:
+You'll find the following directories and files in the root directory of the Obfuscator:

 - Editor: Contains all resources and sources for the editor.